sealingtech/EDCOP-TOOLS/kibana/README.md

 ## Image Repository

-By default, images are pulled from *edcop-master:5000* which is presumed to be hosted on the master node.
+By default, images are pulled from Elastic's official repository.
 If you're changing this value, make sure you use the full repository name.

 ```
 image:
-  kibana: edcop-master:5000/kibana
+  kibana: docker.elastic.co/kibana/kibana:6.2.4
 ```

 ## Networks